rhasanbd/CNN-Image-Classification-Tricks-of-the-Trade/README.md

 We use Batch Normalization (BN) to overcome the vanishing gradient problem.
 In one experiment (experiment no. 2) we don't apply BN to observe whether it degrades the learning.

 ## Experiments
-We performed the following 9 experiments.
+We performed following 9 experiments.

 1. No Regularization
 2. No Regularization & No BN